“You, yourself, as much as anybody in the entire universe, deserve your love and affection”. — Buddha, self love quote

-When our self-worth is high and we give regard to our own happiness and well-being, we can show up in relationships from a full-hearted place; instead of loving others from a place of emptiness, hurt or an insatiable need for love (or closing off our hearts all together).
+When our self-worth is high and we give regard to our own happiness and well-being; we can show up in relationships from a full-hearted place.
+This is instead of loving others from a place of emptiness; hurt; or an insatiable need for love (or closing off our hearts all together).
 We don’t take things as personally; we judge others less; and our “ok-ness” doesn’t depend (or co-depend) on other people.
 We actually love more selflessly because we know someone (ourselves) already has our back and our hearts feel full.
-We don’t need to grasp for love, so we can focus on how we give it to others from a clear place.
+There is no need to grasp for love; and we can focus on loving others from a clearer place.

 To start off with, many of us naturally find it easier to love or give to someone we care about than to ourselves.
-With this in mind, here are some techniques I’ve practiced that can work to get going on your self-loving journey:
+With this in mind, here are some techniques I’ve practiced that can work to get going on your self love journey:

 Turn down that negative self talk: we are often far harder on ourselves than we would be on anyone else.
 If your friend made an honest mistake, would you say “Ugh, you are such an idiot!”, or smile compassionately and give them comforting words or a hug?

-One of the best ways to grow your self-love is to start noticing and then reducing your negative self-talk.
+One of the best ways to grow your self love is to start noticing and then reducing your negative self talk.
 For example, the silent berating you give yourself when you accidentally drop a glass; say the “wrong” thing; or even simply notice a wrinkle in the mirror.
-Sometimes it’s impossible to live up to the standards of perfection we unfairly place on ourselves (which we would never require from those around us) — we’re all human after all.
-As a young woman, I would habitually compare myself to the most beautiful, kind, successful, intelligent people around — even though they were usually each traits of different people — and feel bad for not being 10/10 for all of those things (thanks marketing and social media!).
+Sometimes it’s impossible to live up to the standards of perfection we unfairly place on ourselves (which we would never require from those around us); we’re human after all.
+As a young woman, I would habitually compare myself to the most beautiful, kind, successful, intelligent people around; even though they were usually each traits of different people.
+I’d feel bad for not being 10/10 for all of those things (thanks marketing and social media!).

-If you recognize any negative self-talk patterns — which is totally normal, our minds have a negativity bias after all —to help turn things around:
+This is totally normal, our minds have a negativity bias after all.
+To help turn things around:

 Gradually your thoughts may become more present and less negative as you meditate, notice and transform them.
 Negative thoughts will still come up, but hopefully less often, and their ridiculously over-critical nature may even become amusing to observe!

-Not only can this help build your self love, but it can directly improve the kind of partners you attract and date, as you learn to love yourself how you like to be loved (and not to accept less from a partner).
+Not only can this help build your self love; but it can directly improve the kind of partners you attract and date.
+You learn to love yourself how you like to be loved; and not to accept less from a partner.
 You can tailor this to whichever of the “Five Love Languages” you respond to most.
 The best selling book by Gary Chapman suggests we all like giving and receiving love in five different ways: spending quality time; words of affirmations; physical touch; acts of service; and giving gifts.
-It can be useful to learn to give ourselves love in the way(s) we respond to best, so if:

 If you believe in God, the universe or some other awesome higher power, just the fact that you are here, in your body (reading this article), might help you realize how loved and worthy you are.
 Noticing how people around you show up for you every day — how a barista makes you a tasty coffee; your delivery man gives you your mail; or how an architect built your house to stand safely — shows you how loved and supported we all are, even when it doesn’t feel like it.